cbdevnet/midimonster/README.md

 [![Build Status](https://travis-ci.com/cbdevnet/midimonster.svg?branch=master)](https://travis-ci.com/cbdevnet/midimonster) [![Coverity Scan Build Status](https://scan.coverity.com/projects/15168/badge.svg)](https://scan.coverity.com/projects/15168)

-If you have any questions just write an Issue here on Github or get in touch with us via IRC on [Hackint](ircs://irc.hackint.org:6697) in `#midimonster`.
+If you have any questions just create an Issue here on Github or get in touch with us via IRC on Hackint in [#midimonster](https://webirc.hackint.org/#irc://irc.hackint.org/#midimonster).
 We are happy to hear from you!

 # Table of Contents